CM4all/beng-proxy/doc/translation.rst

 - ``LHTTP_HOST``: the “Host” request header for ``LHTTP_PATH``

-- ``CONCURRENCY``: a 16 bit integer specifying the maximum number of concurrent requests to this server (LHTTP and Multi-WAS only)
+- ``CONCURRENCY``: a 16 bit integer specifying the maximum number of concurrent requests to this server (FastCGI, LHTTP and Multi-WAS only)

 - ``PARALLELISM``: a 16 bit integer specifying the maximum number of parallel child processes of this kind (FastCGI, WAS, Multi-WAS, LHTTP)